Lisly25/Inception/README.md

 the `chmod o+w -R /var/www/html/wp-content` command ensures that everyone has write permissions for the specified directory, which will also hold uploads by users

 Wordpress websites use PHP. `php-fpm` (a.k.a FastCGI process manager) is a processor for PHP: since PHP is a high-level language, it needs to be compiled before a web server can use it.
 PHP-FPM is a specific variant which was designed to be able to handle heavy loads.
-Wordpress website tend to use this as their PHP processor.
+Wordpress websites tend to use this as their PHP processor.

 We need this to be the running process in this container: nginx will redirect traffic here if necessary